flutter/website/src/docs/development/add-to-app/android/project-setup.md

 hot reload, widget inspector etc.

-Add-to-app flows with Android Studio is only supported on Android Studio 3.6 and only supports integrating via source code sub-project.
+Add-to-app flows with Android Studio is only supported on Android Studio 3.6 and only supports integrating via source code Gradle sub-project rather than via AARs.
 See below for more details on the distinction.

 Via the `File > New > New Module...` menu in Android Studio in your existing Android project, you can either create a new Flutter module to integrate or